“One in 4 young adults has struggled with suicidal thoughts since the coronavirus hit …” and the steady rise in male suicide around the world

 The author reviews suicide rates in the US, “Even as suicide rates have fallen globally; they have climbed every year in the United States since 1999, increasing 35 percent over the past two decades.
 Still, funding and prevention efforts have continued to lag far behind all other leading causes of death.
 Then came the pandemic.”

-This moment appears to be especially perilous for young people
+This moment appears to be especially perilous for young people with a higher incidence of Covid 19 in developed countries

-According to the author, what makes this moment especially perilous for young people is that their suicide rates were rising faster than any other group in America and some developed countries.
+According to the author, what makes this moment especially perilous for young people is that their suicide rates were rising faster than any other group in North America and some developed countries.
 “Between 2007 and 2018, suicides increased 56 percent among teens and young adults.”
 In the US, “[t]he pandemic could accelerate that trend.
 A federal study on the coronavirus’s mental impact in August found that the youngest people surveyed had the highest rates of increased anxiety, depression, substance use and other mental health problems.”

 The article continues with the opinion of a specialist. “‘At that age, you’re looking for your place in the world, searching for your identity,’ said Jonathan Singer, a suicide researcher and president of the American Association of Suicidology.
 ‘To be stuck in life right now, not able to get a job, not able to plan and see a way forward — to be home and feeling like you’re a burden — it’s challenging.’”